-• LK463 compatible keyboard: You can connect an LK463 compatible keyboard to the user modules of the KVM matrix system.
-The order of the 108 keys of these keyboards is the same as the OpenVMS keyboard layout.
+• LK463-compatible keyboard: You can connect an LK463-compatible keyboard to the user module.
+The arrangement of the 108 keys of such keyboards corresponds to the OpenVMS keyboard layout.

-A special USB keyboard mode guarantees that the keypress of a special key on this keyboard is forwarded to the target computer:
+A special USB keyboard mode ensures that the pressing of a special key on this keyboard is transmitted to the target computer: